 - 3. Analyze separation and layoff patterns to determine the impact on protected group members. - Collect available separation and layoff data. - Determine impact on protected groups. - Ascertain whether any action is necessary and if so, develop recommendations.

-Responsibility: Personnel Officer and Affirmative Action Officer
+Responsibility: Human Resources staff/Affirmative Action Officer